inobushi3/nekogpt-engine-mate-bridge-plugin/README.md

 # NekoGPT Engine Mate Bridge Plugin

-Optional plugin for connecting NekoGPT to Engine Mate as an external avatar.
+Optional plugin for connecting NekoGPT to Engine Mate.

-NekoGPT does not depend on Engine Mate.
 The bridge uses only `localhost`, a local pairing token, and WebSocket.

 ## Install in NekoGPT